top of page

 How to Renew Your Certificate of Association

-To ensure timely processing, you must submit a complete renewal application to the Division of Childhood Development Homes Association at least 60 days prior to the expiration date of the current certificate of association.
+To ensure timely processing, you must submit a complete renewal application to the Childhood Development Homes Association at least 60 days prior to the expiration date of the current certificate of association.

 Complete a renewal application and upload the application and all required attachments via email to cdha@ulaunchit.com.
 If you are unable to upload the required documents or have questions about the renewal process, please contact your assigned program specialist.